Yoshio Kodama: Political fixer

 In 1963, Kodama attempted to form a coalition of Japan's organized crime groups.
 However, Kazuo Taoka withdrew the Yamaguchi-gumi early on in talks, leaving Kodama with a Tokyo-centered group that would become known as the Kanto-kai.
 The organization was formed of seven yakuza groups (including the Sumiyoshi-kai and Matsuba-kai), with the purpose of fostering relations between the groups and promoting rightist goals.
 With Kodama unable to smooth over its internal conflicts, the Kanto-kai dissolved in January 1965.

 Kodama was able to grow his fortune until the mid-1970s.
 He owned shares in Hisayuki Machii's Ginza nightclub empire, a shipping company, a baseball team, a film studio, and several sports magazines.

-Kodama maintained close relations with LDP politicians, such as the yakuza-connected LDP Vice President Ōno Bamboku, and his influence did not suffer until he was identified as the key kuromaku in the Lockheed Corporation bribery scandal.
+Kodama maintained close relations with LDP politicians, such as the yakuza-connected LDP Vice President Banboku Ōno, and his influence did not suffer until he was identified as the key kuromaku in the Lockheed Corporation bribery scandal.
 Kodama had been a paid agent of Lockheed since 1958 and received $U.S.7 million for his help in arranging the TriStar aircraft deal.